BradLarson/GPUImage/README.md

 ### BenchmarkSuite ###

 This is used to test the performance of the overall framework by testing it against CPU-bound routines and Core Image.
 Benchmarks involving still images and video are run against all three, with results displayed in-application.

+### CubeExample ###

+This demonstrates the ability of GPUImage to interact with OpenGL ES rendering.
+Frames are captured from the camera, a sepia filter applied to them, and then they are fed into a texture to be applied to the face of a cube you can rotate with your finger.
+This cube in turn is rendered to a texture-backed framebuffer object, and that texture is fed back into GPUImage to have a pixellation filter applied to it before rendering to screen.

+In other words, the path of this application is camera -> sepia tone filter -> cube -> pixellation filter -> display.

 ### ColorObjectTracking ###